zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    numerical types, as well as for timestamps.

-   :h: the handle of the store to modify.
+   :param h: the handle of the store to modify.

-   :k: the key whose associated value is to be modified.
+   :param k: the key whose associated value is to be modified.
 The key must
       already exist.

-   :a: the amount to increment the value by.
+   :param a: the amount to increment the value by.

-   :e: the new expiration interval of the modified key.
+   :param e: the new expiration interval of the modified key.
 If null, the
       current expiration time isn't changed.